-If your talented people are showing less care in their work, consider whether they have any reason to care.
-Just getting paid isn’t really enough any more, because you could “just get paid” at a lot of places and many of them are probably less stressful than in your current team.
+If your talented people don’t care about work, consider whether they have any reason to care.
+Just getting paid isn’t really enough any more, because you could “just get paid” at a lot of places.
+Many of them are probably less stressful than in your current team.

 Consider a situation where Freya decides that she wants to do a really great job.
 She keeps trying and trying.
 Then finds that even when she puts in a lot of effort, things go wrong in her team and this stops her from achieving her goals.

-Freya quickly realises that in this environment, if she continues to strive so hard, she is likely to be disappointed with the outcome.
-This hurts, because she is used to doing good work.
-So Freya distances herself from the outcome.
-She does this by focusing on her own small portion of the work and worrying less about the rest of the team.
-She starts to be less of a team player and just makes sure her own work is done.
+Freya quickly realises that in this team, if she continues to work so hard, she is likely to be disappointed with the outcome.
+This hurts, because Freya likes doing good work.
+So Freya starts focusing on her own small part of the work and worrying less about the rest of the team.

-Introduce process and accountability to stop the individual mindset
+3. Improve process and accountability to stop the individual mindset

-You can address this by introducing process and accountability.
+You can address these problems by introducing process and accountability.
 People need to know that as a team, there are consequences for poor outcomes.
 And as a team, there are positive consequences for great outcomes, too.

 Otherwise you will find yourself with individuals who do “just enough”.
 They’ll do the bare minimum work before handing it off to others in the team.
-Chain together a few “just enough” efforts and you’ll be sure to have a fairly mediocre end product.
+Put together a few “just enough” efforts and you’ll be sure to have a fairly mediocre end product.